NVIDIA/NeMo-Guardrails/docs/user_guides/llm/nvidia_ai_endpoints/README.md

 ```

 ```
 The ABC Company provides eligible employees with 20 days of paid vacation time per year, accrued monthly.
 However, I would need to access your specific information to provide an exact number of days you have taken or accrued.
-Please refer to the employee handbook for more information.
+Please refer to the employee handbook or contact HR for more information.
 ```

+You can see that the bot responds correctly.

+## Conclusion

+In this guide, you learned how to connect a NeMo Guardrails configuration to an NVIDIA AI Foundation LLM model.
+This guide uses `playground_mixtral_8x7b`, however, you can connect any other model by following the same steps.